dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 ## Bioinformatics Analysis

-We will start by seting up the project directory structure and then conduct the analysis stepwise.
+We will start by setting up the project directory structure and then conduct the analysis stepwise.

 ### Step 1 : Preparing the project directory
 To setup a well-structured project directory we need to create some directories to store our data and scripts.
 We will be conducting our a anlysis from a directory in the `scratch` space of the HPC.
 1. Create a directory using your username in the scratch:
+> **Note:** In this command we use the UNIX environment variable `$USER` which by default was created to store your `<user_name>` i.e (`Bio4InfoXX`).
+You can view its value using the command `echo $USER`.
 ```
 mkdir -p /var/scratch/$USER
 cd /var/scratch/$USER
 ```
 2. Create project directories:
+> **Note:** We create a project directory `viralMetagen` to store all that pertains this tutorial/project.
+Within `viralMetagen` we created `data` and subdirectories to store our input data and results from different steps.
+We create `scripts` directory to store scripts/code that we genenrate or need in the analysis.
 ```
 mkdir -p ilri-africa-cdc-training/viralMetagen/{data,scripts}
 cd ilri-africa-cdc-training/viralMetagen/
 mkdir -p ./data/{database,fastq,fastqc,fastp,centrifuge,kraken,spades,quast,bowtie,krona,ivar,samtools,snpeff,nextclade}
 ```

-### Step 2: Loading Modules:
+### Step 2: Loading Modules
 Load programs/tools using the following commands:
 ```
 module load fastqc/0.11.9